Praveen Dagar

-Praveen Dagar is an Indian politician and Member of Legislative Assembly from Bhartiya Janata Party in [Haryana].
-He was elected to the Haryana Legislative Assembly from Hathin in the 2019 Haryana Legislative Assembly election as a member of the Bharatiya Janata Party.
+Praveen Dagar is an Indian politician and member of the Bharatiya Janata Party.
+He was elected as a Member of the Haryana Legislative Assembly from the Hathin constituency in the 2019 Haryana Legislative Assembly election.

 Early life

-Praveen Dagar was born on 1 January 1976 in Mandkola located in Hathin Tehsil of palwal district, Haryana, in a farmer family.
+Praveen Dagar was born on 1 January 1976 in Mandkola located in Hathin of Palwal district of Haryana, in a farmer family.
 His father Shri Ramji Lal Dagar is a farmer and politician who was known as a farmer leader and became an independent MLA in 1972.
 He started his political career by raising local issues of farmers and won his first election of Zila Parishad in 2005.

 Education

 Praveen Dagar completed his early education from Mandkola village.
-After completing his school education, he completed his graduation from Maharshi Dayanand University, Rohtak.
+He completed his graduation from Maharshi Dayanand University, Rohtak.
 After completing his graduation he started taking part in local politics and raising local issues.